 Overview of Revenue Recognition Principle

-Revenue Recognition Principle as the name suggests is an accounting standard used in both IFRS and GAAP that illustrates the specific conditions in which revenue can be recognized by a business.
+As the name suggests, the revenue Recognition Principle is an accounting standard used in both IFRS and GAAP that illustrates the specific conditions in which a business can recognize revenue.
 Any business operating in any country must follow either the revenue recognition principle as illustrated in IFRS or GAAP standards.

 Criteria of Revenue Recognition